 Not your average tax credit

-The stimulus payment — or economic impact payment, as the IRS calls it — is technically a tax credit for 2020.
+The stimulus payment — or economic impact payment, as the IRS calls it — is technically a tax credit.
 But this isn't widely understood.
 Some people assume that the IRS will add the amount to your income, generating a bigger tax bill, or reduce your future tax refund when you file your tax return next year.
 Neither is the case, but this bears some explaining.

 In the tax world, a tax deduction is a good thing.
 It reduces your income, which reduces the amount of tax you owe.
 If you had $50,000 in income and had a $5,000 tax deduction, your deduction would reduce your taxable income by $5,000.
 If you were in the 12 percent tax bracket, you'd reduce your taxes owed by $600 (12 percent of $5,000).